 - Don't Miss Out On How To Handle Common Home Buying Pitfalls by Lynn Pineda

 This Real Estate article “How to Avoid Falling in Love with a Money Pit Home” was written by: Maria Mastrolonardo.
-Maria is a Realtor with RE/MAX of Naperville and has been selling Homes in the West Chicagoland area including Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
-Call or text Maria at (630) 248-6077 or email her at firstname.lastname@example.org if you have any questions regarding real estate.
+Maria is a Realtor with RE/MAX of Naperville.
+She's been selling Homes in the West Chicagoland suburbs including but not limited to; Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
+Need help buying or selling a home?
+Call or Text Maria at (630) 248-6077 or email her at firstname.lastname@example.org.